kaleidoscopica/windows10cloud/README.md

 5. Once approved, once again try to turn autoscaling to On, with Number of nodes as 1.
 This time it should succeed.
 This is the setting you should keep - it will make sure that a node is only created in your node pool once you try and create the Windows VM, and while it is actually running.
 When you shut down (or delete) the Windows VM, it will also remove the node that it was placed onto.
 This should save you money and is **good**.

-6. **Timer starts NOW!** This is the major cost associated with this setup - it will charge you a few bucks per hour, and adds up quick!
+6. **TIMER STARTS NOW!** This is the major cost associated with this setup - it will charge you a few bucks per hour, and adds up quick!
 Go as fast as you can to finish the setup and accomplish your objectives.
 As long as you have autoscaling turned on properly for your sole-tenant node group, and make sure to shut down your VM when not in use, there are already some safeguards in place against the major costs -- but just in case, performing the full cleanup (see **Cleanup** section) will make 100% sure you don't accrue additional costs.

 ## Creating the Windows VM